stuffmattdoes/e-ink-display/readme.md

 I had a [Raspberry Pi 3b](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) lying around that I wanted to do something with.
 Once I caught wind of the [Waveshare E-Ink Display](https://www.waveshare.com/7.5inch-e-paper-hat.htm), I thought this would be a great application for it.

-If you're unfamiliar with what an E-Ink display is, it is the same screen technology used in Amazon's Kindle devices.
-Its refresh rate is very slow, which does not make it ideal for showing quick imagery or videos; however, it doesn't need any current to maintain an image on its display.
-Think of it as a high-tech Etch-a-Sketch.
+E-Ink is the same screen technology used in Amazon's Kindle devices.
+E-Ink screens are composed of millions of tiny black & white particles, charged according to their color and resting just beneath the glass display screen.
+When exposed to a complex electric field, the particles are pulled towards or pushed away from the surface of the screen, resulting in variations of black and white pixels that compose an image.
+E-Ink displays don't need any current to maintain an image, which is one of their unique characteristics.
+Its refresh rate is very slow, however - taking seconds to render new images.
+This does not make them ideal for displaying videos or for high-frequency interaction like we have in phones.
+Read more abou E-Ink technology [here](https://www.eink.com/electronic-ink.html).

+Think of it as a high-tech Etch-a-Sketch!

 # Setup
 **Linux Dependencies**